 This morning I made it a point to stop again and give him the benefit of daylight.

 He didn’t look lifeless at all.
 He looked strong and peaceful.

 And I realized, he isn’t bare.
-He’s covered in leaves, just beneath the surface, that are simply building up the momentum they need to unleash with a force that will allow them to flourish.
+He’s covered in leaves that are growing just beneath the surface, building up the momentum they need to unleash with a force that will allow them to flourish.